JoYSA-19/SFU-Market/README.md

         run the command [node app.js] and the server would run, showing the message : "Listening on Port 3000..."
         Then run the app on the device.

-(currently, the image uploaded does not properly store, one of the reasons for the change to mySQL)
+(currently, the image uploaded does not properly store, one of the reasons for the change to mySQL and the addition of Apache Web server)

 Maintainers